 - Deposit required

 *Value Added Tax (VAT)

-As of June 16, 2018 the legal status of IHE Delft has changed.
-As of this date, IHE Delft is a not for profit foundation covered by tax requirements in the Netherlands and IHE Delft has to charge (and pay) Value Added Tax (VAT).
+As of June 16, 2018, the legal status of IHE Delft has changed.
+From this date, IHE Delft is a not for profit foundation covered by tax requirements in the Netherlands and IHE Delft has to charge (and pay) Value Added Tax (VAT).

 The VAT percentage charged by IHE Delft depends on variables.
 VAT will be charged by IHE Delft depending on to whom the invoice will be sent, where the activities will take place and where the beneficiary resides.